HappyHackingOrange/Ciphertext-Classification-Ensemble-SVM/README.md

 ## Technique: Ensemble learning with SVM

 This technique employs a divide-and-conquer strategy by aggregating a number of binary SVM classifiers trained on selected features.
-Shown below is a diagram of a system for classifying cipher types:
+Shown below is a diagram of a system for classifying the ciphertexts:

 ![Ensemble SVM System Diagram](/images/ensembleSVM_system.png)